The Mathematical Brain

 Functional optical signal analysis: a software tool for near-infrared spectroscopy data processing incorporating statistical parametric mapping by Peck H. Koh, Daniel E. Glaser, Guillaume Flandin, Stefan Kiebel, Brian Butterworth, Atsushi Maki, David T. Delpy & Clare E. Elwell in Journal of Biomedical Optics 12 (6) 064010 - 064011 - 064010 - 064013 (1 MB) (November to December, 2007).

-Radio 4's More or Less on comparison between human and chimpanzee skills with numbers, featuring Brian Butterworth and Test. [chimpanzee sections in mp3] (6.5 MB) [entire programme in realaudio] (23rd April 2007).
+Radio 4's More or Less on comparison between human and chimpanzee skills with numbers, featuring Brian Butterworth and Test. [chimpanzee sections in mp3] (6.5 MB).
+(23rd April 2007).

 Dissociations in numerical abilities revealed by progressive cognitive decline in a patient with semantic dementia by Marinella Cappelletti, Michael D.Kopelman, John Morton & Brian Butterworth in Cognitive Neuropsychology 22 (7): 771 - 793 (650k) (2005).